hogeschool/basecamp/week07/inf-bc-w07-python.md

 #### What to Learn?

-1. Using **BRef-01: Chapter 07** answer and experiment the following questions:
+1. Using **BRef-01-2ed: Chapter 07, Tuples and Lists** / **BRef-01-3ed: Chapter 08, Tuples and Lists** answer and experiment the following questions:
    1. We have learned *join()* on a string.
 How does *join()* work in a list?
    2. How can we sort items of a list?
 Is this possible on a tuple?
    3. There are several ways to copy a list: *list(), slicing, copy()* and *deepcopy()*.
 Experiment different expamples for each technique.